damiothar/damiothar/README.md

 <h2>ABOUT ME</h2>
 <blockquote>
-  - Currently working as a Tech Leader in the Frontend Website Team.<br />
+  - Currently working with Nuxt stack.<br />
   - I studied Graphic Design in Buenos Aires.<br />
   - I'm a perfectionist, always looking to learn new stuff.<br />
   - I’m not afraid of new technologies.
 I embrace the progress of programming.<br />